Exhumed (band): Middle period and hiatus (2001–2009)

-Reunion (2010–present)
+Reunion & Departure of Bud Burke (2010–present)

 In an interview conducted shortly after announcing that Exhumed would reform, Harvey remarked that "After a few years off and away from the death metal scene, I feel rejuvenated and ready to hack, maim, and kill once again.
 I wanted this to be a continuation of what the band was doing and was on its way to doing, not a reunion or some weird nostalgia thing."

 In 2010, the band recorded All Guts, No Glory.
 The album line up was Harvey on guitars and high vocals, del Muerte on bass and low vocals, Caley on guitar, and Danny Walker on drums.
 The musical approach taken on All Guts, No Glory was, according to Harvey, intentionally based on the band members' favoured elements of previous Exhumed records: "We all agreed that the period of Exhumed we liked the best was Slaughtercult and wanted to mix that with the technicality and melody of Anatomy."

 The band toured extensively, although del Muerte and Walker left the band to complete Murder Construct's debut album.
 They were replaced by Bob Babcock and Mike Hamilton (Deeds of Flesh), respectively.

 In 2012, guitarist Caley was replaced by Bud Burke, and the band recorded Necrocracy, which was released by Relapse Records on August 2, 2013.
 Harvey described the album as being "not quite as fast" as All Guts, No Glory.

 On November 6, 2014, the band appeared on the season 3 premiere of The Eric Andre Show.

 In November 2014, Matt Ferri replaced Rob Babcock on bass.

 In 2015, Matt Ferri left and Ross Sewage rejoined the band on bass.

 The band released their seventh album Death Revenge on October 13, 2017.

+In November 2018, Burke officially left the band after being unable to tour since 2017.
+Sebastian Phillips, who had been filling in for Burke during this time, was simultaneously announced as the full-time replacement guitarist.
+Harvey commented on the situation:

+In August 2019, the band announced their eighth studio album Horror, which was followed by the singles "Ravenous Cadavers" on August 13, "Naked, Screaming, and Covered in Blood" on September 10, and "Playing With Fear" on September 30.
+The full album was released through Relapse Records on October 4, 2019.

+In August 2022, the band announced their ninth studio album To the Dead followed by the music video for the first single "Drained of Color."
+This announcement also coincided with the announcement of a 2022 US tour with support from Hulder, Vitriol, Molder, and Castrator on select dates.

+Drained of Color was fully released through Relapse Records on October 21, 2022.

+On April 20 2023, the band was announced as one of the opening acts for Cavalera, alongside the band Incite, for a fall 2023 US tour.

+On August 28 2023, the band surprise released an EP entitled Beyond the Dead, which featured four new songs and four live cuts taken from some of the band's recent live shows.